-What is art and what does it teach us?
+Do artists give a better understanding?
 The very first question coming to anyone’s mind is of course “What is Art?”
 But the relevant point on the topic of urban resilience is not “What is Art?”
 It is “What Art teaches us?”
 The answer plays a predominant role as “Art” enables to think differently compared to more traditional ways of thinking.
 As such, it may be seen as endangering institutions by breaking norms and creating counter-powers.
 “Art” can be politically incorrect when needed; it should not aim to “aestheticize” politics but possibly to “politicize” aesthetics.
 The artistic approach, whatever its outcome, basically aims to ask questions, to think differently, to build new narratives.
 Seen from this perspective, artistic approach and resilience thinking deal with the same issue: reconsidering what needs to be reconsidered.

 Both scientists and artists need to recognize their social responsibility and be involved respectively in a transfer of knowledge from teacher to learner and in an artistic approach consistent with the objective to reach.
 Some of them may find difficult to leave their comfort zone.
 For scientists, a transfer of knowledge also means a transfer of power; scientists cannot expect to empower urban citizens and at the same time, not to be challenged if they cannot provide convincing arguments.
 For artists, going beyond a natural sensitivity finding its expression in a painting, in a sculpture or in a poem is not easy, and sometimes not feasible.
 To be used as a pedagogic tool, the approach will need to be described objectively.
 This could be seen as “counter-artistic” by those defending the idea that “Art” is essentially subjective.
-But the opposition between objectivity and subjectivity is as counterproductive as the opposition between figurative and abstract art.
+But the opposition between objectivity and subjectivity is as counterproductive as the opposition between figuration and abstraction.
 Though some artists may have difficulties to explain objectively their approach of “Art”, it can be assumed that those willing to engage into a learning process will have no difficulty to explain why their approach is consistent with the issues raised by urban resilience.

 1- defining urban resilience as simply as possible.
 2- naming the hazard(s) which is/are relevant for the urban community.
 3- brainstorming on the limits of the definition and what makes it incomplete or questionable.